Alexis-crowdar/pytest-api-sample-project-bdd/README.md

 ### **Settings**

-In order to utilize the LTM reporting library, you first need to set the environment variables with the values for **User**, **Pass, and HostKey**.
+In order to utilize the LTM reporting library, you first need to set the environment variables with the values for **LTM-User, LTM-Pass, LTM-HostKey, LTM-RepositoryUrl and LTM-RepositoryBranch**.
 Next, you'll need to add the git line to download the dependency in the requirements file with **"git+ssh://git@ssh....../pytest-bdd-7-adapter.git"**.
 Lastly, set the values for the **Project code** and **Run name** variables in the config.py file.

+The implementation of the **Lippia Test Manager reporter** requires the use of hooks by implementing the **TestManagerAPIAdapter** class in the **conftest.py** file

 ![requirements](docs/img/requirements.png)

  - **Project code:** A unique identifier for the project.